Arsenal players reject wage cut as coronavirus crisis stand-off continues | Goal.com

 The decision comes after the Professional Footballers' Association (PFA) advised players to reject all offers of wage cuts during the crisis, insisting that only offers of deferrals should be taken into consideration.

-There is an understanding at Arsenal that the players are open to the option of deferring part of their wages to help lessen the financial burden on the club, especially if that would helped keep all non-playing staff in their jobs throughout the shutdown.
+There is an understanding at Arsenal that the players are open to the option of deferring part of their wages to help lessen the financial burden on the club, especially if that would help to keep all non-playing staff in their jobs throughout the shutdown.

 But there is a sense of distrust that the ownership may be using the situation as a way to slash a wage bill that has become increasingly problematic following three seasons outside of the Champions League.